vacquaviva/IntroConformalPredictions/README.md

 # IntroConformalPredictions
-A short introductions to Conformal Prediction methods in Astro, with a few examples and slides.
+A short introduction to Conformal Predictions, with a few examples for classification and regression from the Astrophysical domain, and slides.

+Presented at the EAS 2024 in Padova.